 Sow endive or escarole seed in the garden as early as 4 to 6 weeks before the average date of the last frost in spring.
-Seed started indoors for transplanting out can be sown 8 to 10 weeks before the average last frost.
-Grow they crops so that they come to harvest before temperatures average higher than 85°F. Each requires 85 to 100 days to reach harvest.
+Seeds started indoors for transplanting out can be sown 8 to 10 weeks before the average last frost.
+Grow crops so that they come to harvest before temperatures average higher than 85°F (29°C).
+Each requires 85 to 100 days to reach harvest.

-Description.
 Endive and escarole are cool-season biennials grown as annuals.
 Both are salad greens similar to lettuce but stronger flavored.
 Both are commonly blanched to give them a paler appearance and milder flavor.
-Both grow from a large rosette of light-green leaves in the center that gradate to dark-green at the outer edges.
+Both grow from a large rosette of light-green leaves in the center that graduate to dark green at the outer edges.
 Escarole has broader leaves; endive is commonly curled and often toothed.
 Endive is different from Belgian endive which is the young blanched sprout of the chicory plant.

 Yield.
 Plant 2 to 3 plants per household member.

-Site.
 Grow endive and escarole in full sun.
 These plants prefer well-worked, well-drained soil that is moisture retention.
-Add aged compost to planting beds in advance of planting and side dress these crops with compost at midseason.
+Add aged compost to planting beds in advance of planting and side-dress these crops with compost at midseason.
 Endive and escarole prefer a soil pH of 5.0 to 6.8.

-Planting time.
 Sow endive or escarole seed in the garden as early as 4 to 6 weeks before the average date of the last frost in spring.
-Seed started indoors for transplanting out can be sown 8 to 10 weeks before the average last frost.
-Grow they crops so that they come to harvest before temperatures average higher than 85°F; they are more tolerant of heat than lettuce.
+Seeds started indoors for transplanting out can be sown 8 to 10 weeks before the average last frost.
+Grow crops so that they come to harvest before temperatures average higher than 85°F (29°C); they are more tolerant of heat than lettuce.
 Each requires 85 to 100 days to reach harvest.
 Sow succession crops, every 2 weeks beginning in midsummer.
 In mild-winter regions, grow endive spring, autumn, and winter.

 More tips at Endive and Escarole Seed Starting Tips.

-Water and feeding.
-Keep planting bed moist and evenly watered so that plants grow quickly; lack of water will slow growth and cause the leaves to become bitter.
-Add aged compost to planting beds before sowing and side dress plants with compost at midseason.
+Keep the planting bed moist and evenly watered so that endive and escarole grow quickly; lack of water will slow growth and cause the leaves to become bitter.
+Add aged compost to planting beds before sowing and side-dress plants with compost at midseason.

-Pests.
 Aphids, cutworms, slugs, and snails may attack endive and escarole.
 Place a collar around each plant to discourage cutworms.
-Trap slugs and snail with a saucer of stale beer set flush to the soil.
-Pinch out aphid infested foliage, or hose aphids off the plant.
+Trap slugs and snails with a saucer of stale beer set flush to the soil.
+Pinch out aphid-infested foliage, or hose aphids off the plant.

-Harvest.
-Endive and escarole is ready for harvest when leaves are 5 to 6 inches tall, about 85 to 100 days from sowing.
+Endive and escarole are ready for harvest when leaves are 5 to 6 inches (12-15cm) tall, about 85 to 100 days from sowing.
 Cut off the plant just above soil level; plants will re-sprout for a continuous harvest.